UnixY2K/AppCenter-cpp_csharp-interop/README.md

 ## Multiplatform Support

-the SDK (C#) is only available for Windows, IOS and Android, for this example exists `csharp-cross-platform.csproj` and `source.cs`.
+the SDK (C#) is only available for Windows, IOS and Android.

 ## AppCenter Callbacks